Our Self-Talk Needs a Makeover

 The Art of Positive Self-Talk on the Teachable platform helps people just like you get into a growth mindset, through the powerful asset of conscious positive self-talk.

-Now that you know that there’s indeed a significant internal dialogue taking place right under your nose, do you plan on engaging consciously with it?
+Now that you know that there’s a significant internal dialogue taking place right under your nose, do you plan on engaging consciously with it?